 What Plea Can a Defendant Enter During an Arraignment?

-So long as your charges have not been dismissed at your arraignment hearing, you will enter your plea at this time.
-You will either enter a plea of:
+As long as your charges have not been dismissed at your arraignment hearing, you will enter your plea at this time.

 - Guilty: You waive the right to a trial and proceed to sentencing.